eolamijuwon/IEMeSSR/README.md

 -   15:00 – 17:00 SAST: Reproducible Analysis in R Studio *[Dr Ogbuokiri, B.]*

 There are a few pre-lecture instructions for you.
-You can access them [here](/Lectures/README.md)
+You can access them [here](/Lectures/README.md).
+Please go study them carefully ahead of the lectures since there will not be anytime to go over them again during the tutorials.
+Please do not hesitate to contact us if you have any questions or need help.

 # :family_man_man_boy: **Team**